 - Service businesses moving toward productized software alongside their service revenue – the distinction between AI side hustle and business automation matters here in terms of what you’re actually building

 Vibe coding is most powerful in the hands of someone with deep domain expertise and a well-understood problem.
 The AI isn’t finding the problem – it’s building the solution for someone who already knows exactly what’s needed.
-That’s why the revenue examples above all follow the same pattern: industry knowledge first, tool choice second.
+That is why the strongest public anecdotes and practitioner warnings point to the same pattern: industry knowledge first, tool choice second.

 When to Graduate from Vibe Coding